Laiteux/Milky/README.md

 Milky.CustomStatistics.IncrementCustomStatistic("totalPoints", 100);
 ```

+Tip : You can retrieve a custom statistic percentage / hits for your console title : ``%custom.totalPoints.percentage%``

 ### Run

 #### Process

-This is required, it will basically put your program in checking mode by setting the ``RunStatus`` to ``Running``, starting all loops ...
+This is required, it will basically put your program in checking mode by setting the ``RunStatus`` to ``Running``, starting all loops.
 ```csharp
 Milky.RunManager.StartRun();
 ```